mpdf/mpdf.github.io/what-else-can-i-do/pdf-x-1a-compliance.md

 # mPDF and PDF/X-1a compliance

-You can make mPDF produce mPDF/X-1a:2003 compliant files by setting a
+You can make mPDF produce mPDF/X-1a:2003 compliant files by setting a `PDFX`
 <a href="{{ "/configuration/configuration-v7-x.html" | prepend: site.baseurl }}">configuration variable</a>:

 {% highlight php %}